MrDave1999/SimpleResults/README.md

 With any of these types you can handle errors and at the same time generate errors with the `return` statement.

 This approach provides a new way to generate an error using return statements without the need to throw exceptions.

+See the [API documentation](https://mrdave1999.github.io/SimpleResults/api/SimpleResults.html) for more information on these types.

 ### Using the `Result` type